checkout/frames-android/README.md

 - [Other features](#Other-features): _How we help with Google Pay & 3D Secure Challenges_

-- [Make a payment with a hosted CVV](#Make-a-payment-with-a-hosted-CVV): _Make a payment with saved card details using Hosted CVV tokenisation_
+- [Make a hosted CVV payment](#Make-a-payment-with-a-hosted-CVV): _Make a compliant saved card payment with hosted CVV tokenisation_

 - [Migrating](#Migrating): _If you have used 3.x.x version before_